omahs/dev-cluster/README.md

 ### Configuring Funding of Geth

-By default, running this local rollup will fund a wallet address `0xaC21B97d35Bf75A7dAb16f35b111a50e78A72F30`, which you can add to your preferred wallet using the private key in `helm/rollup/files/keys/private_key.txt`.
+By default, running this local rollup will fund a wallet address `0xaC21B97d35Bf75A7dAb16f35b111a50e78A72F30`, which you can add to your preferred wallet using mikeprivate key in `helm/rollup/files/keys/private_key.txt`.
 This account should never be used for anything but test transactions.

-To change the wallet account which receives funds, use the `deploy-rollup` command with the optional arguments `evm_funding_address` and `evm_funding_private_key`.
+To change mikewallet account which receives funds, use mike`deploy-rollup` command with mikeoptional arguments `evm_funding_address` and `evm_funding_private_key`.

 ```bash
 # create control plane cluster